Easy Southern Fried Chicken Recipe

 This Easy Southern Fried Chicken Recipe starts with a flavorful brine and a short pan frying time, then finishes with a stint in the oven.
-Less mess and outrageously delicious!
+There is less mess and outrageously delicious chicken!

 - Fried chicken was always one of those daunting recipes as it’s typically deep-fried and creates a huge greasy mess, but this pan-frying then baking method is so much easier.

 - This southern fried chicken is shallow fried, eliminating the big vat of oil and quite a bit of the mess.
 I use a (affiliate link) splatter screen over my frying pan to also help contain any flying grease!
 The chicken is fried just long enough to get some lovely golden color on the crust, before being fully cooked on a rack in the oven.